To manage a course’s reading list, you must have one of the following roles:

 - The alert List has new note only appears on the Reading List Tasks List page.
 This alert is associated with the list, not a specific citation.
 All other alerts are associated with one or more citations in the reading list.

-- The filter status Processing matches any reading list that is not marked as Complete, including Inactive or Declined.
+- The status Processing matches any reading list that is not marked as Complete, including Inactive or Declined.

 Reading List Task List Page